All 41 workers rescued from collapsed tunnel in India after 17-day ordeal – KION546

 Doctors on site have kept in regular contact with the men inside, giving them tips on how to remain positive and calm.
 Their families have been gathering at the tunnel exit each day to pray for their safe return.

-The tunnel is part of Indian Prime Minister Narendra Modi’s Char Dham Highway route, a controversial multimillion dollar project to upgrade. the country’s transport network and improve connectivity to important Hindu pilgrimage sites in the region.
+The tunnel is part of Modi’s Char Dham Highway route, a controversial multimillion dollar project to upgrade. the country’s transport network and improve connectivity to important Hindu pilgrimage sites in the region.

 The-CNN-Wire